staffanm/layeredconfig/README.rst

 * A flexible system makes it possible to specify the sources of configuration information, including which source takes precedence.
-Implementations of common sources are included and there is a API for writing new ones.
+Implementations of many common sources are included and there is a API for writing new ones.
 * Configuration can include subsections
   (ie. ``config.downloading.refresh``) and if a subsection does not contain a requested setting, it can optionally